dmartin-gh/ec2-github-runner/README.md

 **1. Prepare IAM user with AWS access keys**

-1. Create new AWS access keys for the new or an existing IAM user with the following least-privilege minimum required permissions:
+1. Create AWS access keys for a new or existing IAM user.
+The user must with the following minimum required permissions:

    ```
    {